 Scalia viewed First Amendment protections in a narrow, but occasionally libertarian, fashion.
 In his view, “the principal role of the Court in the area of civil liberties is to prevent the government from ‘backsliding’ in its protection of long-recognized personal liberties.”
 However, the expansion of rights should be left to elected politicians and not the courts (Rossum 2006: 140).

-In his approach to the First Amendment’s religion clauses, Scalia’s originalism produces a narrow interpretation of those clauses.
+In his approach to the First Amendment’s religion clauses, Scalia’s originalism produced a narrow interpretation of those clauses.

 Emphasizing historical tradition and constitutional text, Scalia consistently voted to uphold governmental activities in the face of establishment clause challenges.
 According to Scalia, the First Amendment does not prohibit official preferences of religion over nonreligion, and only bars official activities that may promote the interests of a particular religious sect.

 He believed that governmental acknowledgment, accommodation, and support of religion are well-established tenets of the nation’s political and cultural heritage, and he lamented in Lee v.
 Weisman (1992) that the Court’s “Religion Clause jurisprudence has become bedeviled (so to speak) by reliance on formulaic abstractions that are not derived from, but positively conflict with, our long-accepted constitutional traditions.”